mattbalmer/mb-scrollbar/README.md

     // Option 1
     $scope.$broadcast('recalculateScrollbars');

     // Option 2 - This option is preferred of the two.
-It wraps the call in a short timeout to allow the scope to compile.
-It also requires the `ngScrollbar` Service to be injected ngScrollbar.recalculate();
+It wraps the call in a short timeout,
+    // which allows the scope to compile first.
+    // It also requires the `ngScrollbar` Service to be injected ngScrollbar.recalculate();

 ## Configuration